a11yproject/a11yproject.com/src/posts/2018-11-26-resize-text.md

 When someone resizes text, any of the following can break the page:

-* text on the page is no longer readable
+- Text on the page is no longer readable.
-* content is lost or truncated
+- Content is lost or truncated.
-* interactive elements overlapping each other
+- Interactive elements overlapping each other.

+The importance is that [relative length units](https://developer.mozilla.org/en-US/docs/Web/CSS/length#Units) (`em`, `ex`, `rem`, `%`, `vw`) are used for text.

 ## How to test

 Testing is pretty straight forward.

-1. Choose the right browser
+1. Initial test in multiple browsers
 1. Resize text
+1. Confirm relative font usage
+1. Choose a browser to do further testing in
+1. Resize text
 1. Check everything

 ### Choosing a browser

-Firefox is the best browser for testing [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).
+Testing text-resize needs initial testing in multiple browsers to confirm that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).

+Testing text-resizing can fail in Chrome but pass in Firefox since text-zoom in Firefox resizes regardless of usage of relative units.
+Suggested setup is to use Chrome and Firefox in initial testing.

+Firefox is an easy browser for testing further:

-* It makes resizing text really easy
+- It makes resizing text really easy.
-* It informs you of the current zoom level
+- It informs you of the current zoom level.
-* It's available on all popular Operating Systems
+- It's available on all popular Operating Systems.

 Safari and Chrome work, but not as well:

-* Ability to resize text is not obvious
+- Ability to resize text is not obvious.
-* Does not display the current zoom level
+- Does not display the current zoom level.
-* Safari is only available on macOS
+- Safari is only available on macOS.

 Edge won't work:

-* Edge only supports text-only resize in Reading view
+- Edge only supports text-only resize in Reading view.

 ### Resizing text in Firefox

-1. Go to <strong>View > Zoom</strong> and select <strong>Zoom Text Only</strong>
+1. Go to <strong>View > Zoom</strong> and select <strong>Zoom Text Only</strong>.
-1. Zoom to 200%
+1. Zoom to 200%.
-  * <kbd>Ctrl</kbd> + <kbd>+</kbd>
+    - <kbd>Ctrl</kbd> + <kbd>+</kbd>.
-  * <kbd>Ctrl</kbd> + Scroll Up
+    - <kbd>Ctrl</kbd> + Scroll Up.

 ### Resizing text in Chrome

-1. Copy `chrome://settings/fonts` to the address bar and then return on your keyboard
+1. Copy `chrome://settings/fonts` to the address bar and then return on your keyboard.
-1. Increase the **font size** to 32px (default is 16px)
+1. Increase the **font size** to 32px (default is 16px).

 ### Checking everything

 After doubling the size of text, verify the following:

-* All content on the page should still be readable
+- All content on the page should still be readable.
-  * Text shouldn't be too cut off
+    - Text shouldn't be too cut off.
-  * Text needed for understanding shouldn't be truncated
+    - Text needed for understanding shouldn't be truncated.
-  * Text shouldn't overlap too much
+    - Text shouldn't overlap too much.
-* Interactions still work
+- Interactions still work.
-  * Buttons, links, and inputs are still usable with mouse, touch, or similar
+    - Buttons, links, and inputs are still usable with mouse, touch, or similar.

 #### Thorough check